ETHICAL | ECOLOGICAL | ENVIRONMENTAL | SUSTAINABLE

 What is a Truffle?

 A truffle is the fruiting body of an underground mushroom or tuber; spore dispersal is accomplished naturally through fungivores, (animals that eat fungi) or by natural (but pure) innoculation of the tree roots under laboratory conditions.
-Therefore ensuring that our trees will have no competing spores on their roots and therefore have the maximum chance to develop.
+Ensuring that our trees will have no competing spores on their roots ensures that the Truffles have the maximum chance to develop.
 Almost all truffles are ectomycorrhizal and are therefore usually found in close association with a variety of tree species.
 However, Oak and Hazel are the most common trees used for innoculation and plantation development.

 What Truffles Trees Do We Plant?